danielpmorton/pyastrobee/docs/loading_iss_meshes.md

 This will add `(module).obj` and `(module).mtl` into the `obj/(module)` folder.
 The `dae` folder is a backup in case this is needed later.

+## (2.5) A script for running both OBJ2SDF and VHACD

+Prior to running steps 3 and 4, consider using the script at `pyastrobee/scripts/manage_objs.sh`, which will loop through the directory structure and automatically run these commands on the files.
+The only requirement is that the directory containing the OBJs is set up so each folder corresponds to an ISS module, containing that module's multi-texture OBJ inside it (with the same name).
+See the Folder Structure section above for reference.

+If you use this script, and it runs without issue, you can safely skip steps 3 and 4.

 ## 3. OBJ2SDF

 (Ensure that the C++ version of Bullet is locally built first)